Third Battle of Komárom (1849): The causes of the Hungarian defeat

 As it was shown before, Klapka did not lead with the necessary vigor his uncertain and passive generals (Nagysándor and Pikéthy), although to achieve a victory in such a battle all the units had to carry out their tasks with the maximum determination and strength.
-Tamás Csikány believes that Klapka was unsure about the purpose of this battle, but he did not wanted to oppose Kossuth's and Görgei's plan, and did not wanted to loose many soldiers either in this battle.
+Tamás Csikány believes that Klapka was unsure about the purpose of this battle, but he did not want to oppose Kossuth's and Görgei's plan, and did not want to lose many soldiers either in this battle.

 Lieutenant Ferenc Karsa, an adjutant of the Upper Danube Army, wrote about Klapka: I believe that he lost the battle of 11th because of the easy slackening of his willpower, and because his hesitation gave the enemy 8 whole days to organize his troops and to engage the Muscovite army corps (sic.).

 Görgei wanted to break through the Austrian troops towards the west, then, conform to Kossuth's expectations, to retreat with the Hungarian army towards the south-east towards the Tisza river.
 But for this, he had to cross the Danube with his troops.
 Haynau would follow him, and when he tried to cross the Danube on the pontoon bridge from Paks, the Austrians could easily push the Hungarians into the river.
 Or Haynau could join Paskevich Russian troops at Pest, and then together attack the retreating Görgei.
 If the battle would have ended as it was planned, this plan enforced by Kossuth could easily bring a crushing catastrophe for the Hungarian armies.
 Maybe this is the cause as to why the Hungarians did not plan and execute this battle with all the attention and devotion required for such an important task.
 Maybe this is the cause why although the concept of this battle was to break through the enemy's lines, the Hungarian attack was carried out like a general attack against the enemy.